bobf/paintbrush/README.md

 # Paintbrush

-Simple and concise string colorization without overloading `String` methods or requiring verbose class/method invocation.
+Simple and concise string colorization for _Ruby_ without overloading `String` methods or requiring verbose class/method invocation.

 _Paintbrush_ has zero dependencies and does not pollute any namespaces or objects outside of the `#paintbrush` method wherever you include the `Paintbrush` module.